JoshDreamland/FreeCell-Solver/README.md

 Put your game data in a file and call the solver on it like this:

 ```
-freecell game.dat
+freecell game.dat --interactive
 ```

+The `--interactive` flag is optional; it will walk you through moves visually rather than just vomiting out instructions.

+If you would like the boards rendered without interactivity, you can pass the `--print_boards` flag instead.

 ## Game Data

-As the program will tell you, it looks like this:
+As the program will tell you, input is formatted like this:

 ```
 : 6C 9S 2H AC JD AS 9C 7H